 John Skowronski is TCC’s Vice President of Incentives.
 For over 30 years, he has worked in State and Local Tax and almost exclusively in Tax Credits and Incentives during that time.
-He is a frequent speaker and author and has taught many in this specialized area.
+He is frequent speaker and author and has taught many in this specialized area.

 Economic Development Incentives (EDI) manifest themselves in many forms, like Tax Credits, Grants, Abatements, Low Interest Financing, Fast Track Permitting and more.
 State and local governments offer these incentives to attract employers and investment for the betterment of their economies and ultimately their citizens.
 EDI have been around in the United States since its founding and savvy companies recognize the value of EDI and go to great lengths to leverage EDI to improve their return on investment and reduce operating costs.
 Incentives can help build a better workforce, acquire better equipment, defray the cost of being environmentally friendly and pay dividends to the communities that successfully lure projects to within their boundaries for years to come.